 Going for the cheapest option available isn't always the wisest move.
 Consider the maximum number of guests who are likely to be staying at any time and make sure you select a suitable speed.

 Basic ADSL broadband with an average speed of 10Mb is okay for a couple of people, but more than that, and it could be painfully slow and lead to complaints.
-Fibre optic broadband isn’t much more expensive and is significantly quicker.
+Fibre optic broadband isn’t much pricier and is significantly quicker.
 It can definitely be worth paying out a little more to keep your guests happy.

 -